From the earliest times, Labuan has had various cultural and religious influences with an illustrious history under the rule of various empires.

 The island was declared an International Offshore Financial Centre on 1 October 1990.
 Initially, there were only 6 banks, 5 legal firms and 8 accounting firms established on the island.

 The regulator of the jurisdiction, then known as Labuan Offshore Financial Services Authority, came into being.

 In January, Labuan was repositioned and renamed Labuan International Business and Finanial Centre as part of a rebranding exercise.

-New legislation enacted renaming the regulator as Labuan Financial Services Authority (Labuan FSA).
+New legislation was enacted renaming the regulator as Labuan Financial Services Authority (Labuan FSA).

 Today, Labuan is surging ahead.
 It is progressing well in its development as a financial hub and an upcoming tourist destination.
-The island stands to progress further as its vast potentials are gradually discovered and revealed.
+The island stands to progress further as its vast potentials are gradually uncovered.